 Every applicant is required to deliver a resume (C.V.), list of courses and grades, a motivation letter (not exceeding one page), and a recommendation letter before being invited to participate in the rest of the intake procedure.

 Based on the ‘paper application’ the applicant may be invited to participate in the second phase.
 In this phase of the intake procedure each applicant is asked to prepare a short presentation (10 minutes).
 The general theme of the presentation is ‘connecting your science background to practice’, but applicants are free to choose their own specific topic and approach.
 The audience will consist of other candidates and UvA staff.
 Each of the applicants will present their story and provide feedback and questions on the presentations of the others.

 After the presentation round follows a personal interview with the coordinator of the Tesla Minor and possibly another FNWI staff member.
 After this personal intake, you will be personally contacted and invited to join the Tesla Minor or given feedback on why you have not been selected.

 When the application for Tesla is open, you can apply using the Tesla application form and upload the required documents.
 Log in to Datanose using your UvANetID and password.

 If you are a non-UvA student, email your application to Jarik Guijt.

 If you have questions, please contact course coordinator Jarik Guijt.

 You can also visit (a part of) the weekly Friday afternoon presentations at Science Park in G3.10 in the period between March and the end of July.
 During these presentations the current students present the progress of their projects in 10 minutes per group.

 Presentations are held on most Fridays, from 15.30 – 17.30.
 There is an opportunity to ask the students and coordinators questions during drinks.
-Ask the course coordinators for the best moment to come by.
+Ask the course coordinator for the best moment to come by.